-Taking a spectacular elevator with a transparent doors to catch a glimpse of the outside and the tower structure, you will finally reach the TEMBO GALLERIA situated on floors 445 up to 450.
+Taking a spectacular elevator with transparent doors to catch a glimpse of the outside and the tower structure, you will finally reach the TEMBO GALLERIA situated on floors 445 up to 450.
 The glass walls are positioned slightly outwards, creating a comfortable space for visitors to enjoy their stay longer.
-Walk along the sloped-galleria leading to the highest point called Sorakara Point, a spiral glass skywalk which welcomes you with a spectacular view and makes you feel like you are floating in the sky!
+Walk along the sloped galleria leading to the highest point called Sorakara Point, a spiral glass skywalk that welcomes you with a spectacular view and makes you feel like you are floating in the sky!

 Height: 451.2 meters (Sorakara Point)